Skip to main content

 Used by: Schedule Fixer

-• American Academy of Sleep Medicine: clinical practice guidelines for shift work disorder
+• American Academy of Sleep Medicine: clinical practice guidelines on adult sleep duration

 • Banks & Dinges, 2007: Behavioral and physiological consequences of sleep restriction